 You can also connect your smartphone or gaming console to it in order to “cast”.
 That means, you can use it as a big screen for devices with smaller screens.

-As I have already explained, a smart TV is a connected television that doubles as a big screen computer.
+As I have already explained, a smart TV is an Internet-connected television that doubles as a big screen computer.
 As a connected device, it needs an Internet connection.
 Note that you do not need an Internet connection in order to watch regular TV, but if you want to take advantage of the connected PC side, an Internet connection is essential.

 How to connect a smart TV to the Internet